Holden: Motorsport

-Holden has been involved with factory backed teams in Australian touring car racing since 1968.
-The main factory-backed teams have been the Holden Dealer Team (1969–1987), the Holden Racing Team (1990–2016) and Triple Eight Race Engineering (2017–2020).
+Holden was involved with factory backed teams in Australian touring car racing since 1968.
+The main factory-backed teams have been the Holden Dealer Team (1969–1986), the Holden Racing Team (1990–2016) and Triple Eight Race Engineering (2017–2020).
 As of 2015, Holden won the Bathurst 1000 30 times, more than any other manufacturer, and won the Australian Touring Car and Supercars Championship title 21 times.
-Brad Jones Racing, Erebus Motorsport, Matt Stone Racing, Tekno Autosports, Team 18 and Walkinshaw Andretti United also ran Holden Commodores in the 2021 Supercars Championship.
+Brad Jones Racing, Erebus Motorsport, Matt Stone Racing, Tekno Autosports, Team 18 and Walkinshaw Andretti United also ran Holden Commodores in the 2020 Supercars Championship.